patrickgratao/aprendizWeb-wordpress-theme/README.md

 ## :two_hearts: The Project

-Aprediz Web was a tech blog where you could learn about programming, Best practices, UX Design and more about IT universe.
+**Aprediz Web** was a tech blog created by three UFG's computer students where you could learn about programming, best practices, UX Design and more about IT universe.

-So we build this theme to use in our blog, at that moment this theme was really new because we use CSS transitions and another modern CSS3 resources and HTML5 properties.
+So we build this theme to use in our blog, at that moment this theme was really new because we use CSS transitions and another modern CSS3 and HTML5 resources.

 ## :muscle: Our Team